Emergent Alignment via Competition: Preliminaries

-\paragraph{Equilibrium Existence} Nash equilibria can be shown to exist in our setting under the same conditions under which they are known to exist in multi-sender Bayesian Persuasion \citep{gentzkow2016competition,gentzkow2017bayesian,hossain2024multi}. \cite{gentzkow2016competition,gentzkow2017bayesian} show constructively that the set of Nash equilibria is non-empty by constructing a \emph{fully disclosive} equilibrium whenever full disclosure is in the strategy space of the senders.
+This represents the best possible outcome for Alice given the constraints of the communication protocol with a single, fully cooperative partner. \end{definition} Note that the utility that Alice can obtain when interacting with a perfectly aligned leader is at most her first best utility: $U_A(C_B^*) \leq OPT$.
+In some situations we will have $U_A(C_B^*) = OPT$ (for example if the message space is sufficiently expressive to encode $x_A$ over $R$ rounds of communication), but if the message space is more restrictive the inequality could be strict. \ifarxiv \paragraph{Equilibrium Existence} Nash equilibria can be shown to exist in our setting under the same conditions under which they are known to exist in multi-sender Bayesian Persuasion \citep{gentzkow2016competition,gentzkow2017bayesian,hossain2024multi}. \cite{gentzkow2016competition,gentzkow2017bayesian} show constructively that the set of Nash equilibria is non-empty by constructing a \emph{fully disclosive} equilibrium whenever full disclosure is in the strategy space of the senders.
 In our setting that corresponds to the existence of a conversation rule $C$ such that for all $x_A,x_B$, Alice's best response decision rule $D^*_A(C)$ places all of its weight on $a \in \argmax_{a \in \cA} \mathbb{E}_y[u_A(a,y)|x_A,x_B]$ (a condition we also use in our simplest results in Section \ref{sec:br}, Proposition \ref{prop:iid-condition}).
 If there are at least two Bobs who are both playing this conversation rule, then neither one of them can affect Alice's induced outcome distribution through a unilateral deviation, and hence this is an equilibrium (establishing that the set of Nash equilibria is non-empty). \cite{hossain2024multi} extend this line of argument to settings in which full disclosure is not in the strategy space of any sender individually, but there is a coalition of senders that can yield full disclosure in a way that is robust to any single deviation; they show that this is possible (via an error correcting code construction) whenever the message space is sufficiently large.
-All of our theorems characterize the full set of Nash equilibria in our setting, and so apply non-trivially in any setting in which the set of Nash equilibria is non-empty.
+All of our theorems characterize the full set of Nash equilibria in our setting, and so apply non-trivially in any setting in which the set of Nash equilibria is non-empty. \fi